aranpurky/Clearread/README.md

 ## 🚀 How to Use

-1. Download `index.html`.
-2. Open the file in any modern web browser (Chrome, Firefox, Safari, Edge).
+1. Download `index.html` and open in a modern web browser or visit [the website.](tinyurl.com/Clearread)
-3. Paste your text into the editor.
+2. Paste your text into the editor.
-4. Click **Process** to transform your reading experience.
+3. Click **Process** to transform your reading experience.

 ## 🛠️ Customization